Master's Project Handbook

 - Off-campus study of specialized methodologies or techniques needed for research.
 Proposals will be considered only if instruction in the methodologies and/or techniques is not available on the UM-Ann Arbor campus.
 The relevance of the methodologies and/or techniques to the student's research must be explained in the proposal.

-A funding proposal describing the research project/practicum (maximum of 1,200 words).
-One overall proposal is due for all students in a Master's Project or Practicum.
+A funding proposal describing the research project/practicum (maximum of 1,200 words) is due for all students in a Master's Project or Practicum.
+Each project/practicum group will submit one overall funding proposal.
 The required parts of the proposal include:

 - Goals and Objectives: a statement of what the project/practicum will accomplish.